CardiacModelling/ap-nimbus/docs/RtD/running/appredict/index.rst

 *   (for details of what these spread parameters are see 'sigma' and '1/beta' in Table 1 of:
 *    Elkins et al. 2013  Journal of Pharmacological and Toxicological
 *    Methods, 68(1), 112-122. doi: 10.1016/j.vascn.2013.04.007 )
+* --brute-force <N>  Make credible intervals with brute force forward simulations,
+*                    rather than using lookup tables, and do N samples each time.
+*
 *
 * OTHER OPTIONS:
 * --no-downsampling  By default, we print downsampled output to create small action potential